danreeves/danreev.es/_posts/2014-01-19-getting-started-with-gulp.md

 tags: gulpjs
 ---

 [Gulp.js](http://gulpjs.com/) is a build system/task automator written for nodejs.
-It's useful for simplifying and speeding up your build process, automating tasks for you such as comiling code, minification, and concatenation.
+It's useful for simplifying and speeding up your build process, automating tasks for you such as compiling code, minification, and concatenation.

 Gulp differs from Grunt through the use of [streams](http://nodejs.org/api/stream.html) and a code-over-configuration approach.
 Through the use of streams, it allows you to write very simple scripts in a very similar way that you would to the front end using a library like jQuery while being very efficient and only writing files to the disk when you're ready.

 It's also very easy to pick up and get running with only 6 methods to worry about.
-Only some minimal knowledge of the command line and npm is needed and then anyone confortable writing javascript will get alon g nicely.
+Only some minimal knowledge of the command line and npm is needed and then anyone comfortable writing javascript will get alon g nicely.

 Before you start you'll need nodejs and npm installed which you can here [here](http://nodejs.org/).